xx205/gpt-oss/README.md

 ### Terminal Chat

-The terminal chat application is a basic example on how to use the harmony format together with the PyTorch, Triton, and vLLM implementations.
+The terminal chat application is a basic example of how to use the harmony format together with the PyTorch, Triton, and vLLM implementations.
 It also exposes both the python and browser tool as optional tools that can be used.

 ```bash
 usage: python -m gpt_oss.chat [-h] [-r REASONING_EFFORT] [-a] [-b] [--show-browser-results] [-p] [--developer-message DEVELOPER_MESSAGE] [-c CONTEXT] [--raw] [--backend {triton,torch,vllm}] FILE